Telehealth Technology Workshops

 Each of the nine clinical modules present the evidence behind the best clinical decision rules for that topic, followed by how to apply rules in practice.
 An interactive format is used, with numerous quizzes aimed to consolidate the theory, followed by clinical scenarios to assess understanding in practice.
 A smart phone app is also under development to help practitioners implement practices learned from the modules.

-Each podcast runs for 1 to 1.5 hours and comprises a presentation, debate, and discussion between the presenter and other participants.
-Read more.
+Each video runs for 1 to 1.5 hours and comprises a presentation, debate, and discussion between the presenter and other participants.

 Communication and Consent Issues with Aboriginal Patients